-(5) In determining the alternative measures required under subregulation (3)(b) the operator must have regard to the need for —
+(7) In determining the alternative measures required under subregulation (5)(b) the operator must have regard to the need for —

-(a) the provision of alternative fire protection measures; and
+(a) the provision of alternative fire control equipment; and

-(b) a reduction of the quantities of dangerous goods; and
+(b) a reduction of the quantities of dangerous goods on the site; and

-(c) stopping or limiting the processes used for the storage and handling of dangerous goods; and
+(c) the storing or handling of dangerous goods to stop or be limited; and

 (d) modifications to systems of work.

-[Regulation 73 amended in Gazette 16 Mar 2012 p.
-1222; 19 Feb 2013 p.
-990-1.]
+[Regulation 73 inserted in Gazette 2 Dec 2013 p.
+5532-4.]

 74. Other risk control equipment, requirements for

-An operator of a dangerous goods site must provide equipment and materials identified in the risk assessment as suitable for persons to use for the control of risks to people, property and the environment, other than the fire protection system referred to in regulation 73, and ensure the equipment is —
+An operator of a dangerous goods site must provide equipment and materials identified in the risk assessment as suitable for persons to use for the control of risks to people, property and the environment, other than the fire control equipment referred to in regulation 73, and ensure the equipment is —

 (a) kept at the site; and